Cost of Living: UWTSD offers meal deals to support students

 A food hub offers items for free for students or staff who need it, "no questions asked".

-"We know that if students are going to lectures hungry they're not going to get the best out of their lectures, and we want to do all we can to support them," said Kelly Williams, who is in charged of facilities.
+"We know that if students are going to lectures hungry they're not going to get the best out of their lectures, and we want to do all we can to support them," said Kelly Williams, who is in charge of facilities.

 Universities Wales said institutions across Wales were "proactively" helping struggling students through financial and practical support such as "financial education workshops, warm spaces, and the provision of free food and grocery items".